golodhrim/profile-tree/man/echanged.1.md

 :   Do not list files along with packages.

 -a, \--all
-:   List all modified files even if not in PATH or not config protected.
+:   List all modified files even if not in <path> or not config protected.

 -p, \--protected
 :   Only list packages which own config protected files.